spandanpal22/Online-Multiplayer-TicTacToe/README.md

 <b>2. </b>Now open the play section where you can either create a game room for your friend and yourself or join an already created room by your friend.
 <br/><br/>
 <b>NOTE - </b> Choose such a room name which is not already taken and share it only with that friend of yours whom you want to play the game with.
 A room can have only 2 players.
 Only players having permission to join a particular room can join the room.<br/><br/>
 <b>3. </b>After entering the room players can start the game and also chat with each other at the same time.
-No chat is stored so once you refresh the page the chats will be gone.
-Each match will have 5 games.<br/><br/>
+No chat is stored so once you refresh the page the chats will be gone. <br/><br/>
 <br/>
 <br/>
 <h2>Features of this application</h2>